Friedrich Wöhler

 Friedrich Wöhler FRS(For) HonFRSE (/de/; 31 July 1800 – 23 September 1882) was a German chemist known for his work in both organic and inorganic chemistry, being the first to isolate the chemical elements beryllium and yttrium in pure metallic form.
 He was the first to prepare several inorganic compounds, including silane and silicon nitride.

 Wöhler is also known for seminal contributions in organic chemistry, in particular, the Wöhler synthesis of urea.
-His synthesis of the organic compound urea in the laboratory from inorganic substances contradicted the belief that organic compounds could only be produced by living organisms due to a "life force".
+His synthesis of the organic compound urea in the laboratory from inorganic substances contradicted the belief that organic compounds could only be produced by living organisms due to a "life force" known as vitalism.
 However, the exact extent of Wöhler's role in diminishing the belief in vitalism is considered by some to be questionable.

 Biography

 Friedrich Wöhler was born in Eschersheim, Germany, on 31 July 1800.
 He was the son of a veterinarian.
 As a boy, he showed interest in mineral collecting, drawing, and science.
 His secondary education was at the Frankfurt Gymnasium.
 During his time at the gymnasium, Wöhler began chemical experimentation in a home laboratory provided by his father.
 He began his higher education at Marburg University in 1820.

 On 2 September 1823, Wöhler passed his examinations as a Doctor of Medicine, Surgery, and Obstetrics at Heidelberg University, having studied in the laboratory of chemist Leopold Gmelin.
 Gmelin encouraged him to focus on chemistry and arranged for Wöhler to conduct research under the direction of chemist Jacob Berzelius in Stockholm, Sweden.
 Wöhler's time in Stockholm with Berzelius marked the beginning of a long personal and professional relationship between the two scientists.
 Wöhler translated many of Berzelius's scientific writings into German for international publication.
 In his lifetime, Wöhler wrote about 275 books, editions, and papers.

 From 1826 to 1831, Wöhler taught chemistry at the Gewerbeschule in Berlin.
 From 1831 until 1836, he taught at the Höhere Gewerbeschule at Kassel.
 In the spring of 1836, Wöhler became Friedrich Stromeyer's successor as an Ordinary Professor of Chemistry at the University of Göttingen, where he occupied the chair of chemistry for 46 years, until his death in 1882.
 During his time at Göttingen approximately 8000 research students were trained in his laboratory.
 In 1834, he was elected a foreign member of the Royal Swedish Academy of Sciences.